mate-academy/jv-oop-advanced/README.md

 __Solve the task using OOP principles__

 Task:
-1. There are some figures of the following types: square, triangle, circle, trapezoid.
+1. There are some figures of the following types: square, rectangle, right triangle, circle, isosceles trapezoid.
 2. We can draw each figure, and obtain its area and color.
 3. Each figure should have unique method: return the radius, hypotenuse length, side length, etc.
 4. We need to generate an array of figures with random parameters, number of objects in the array is also unknown.